methodphoto/mincc/data/1985/1985-logica.md

 title: "Logica v The Min"
 gameLocation: "Dundonald Recreation Ground"
 gameDate: "30/06/1985"
+shortReport: "The Min batted first and scored 123 for 9 wkts (all out).
+Logica were bowled out in reply for 78 runs."
 result: "The Min won by 45 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and scored 123 for 9 wkts (all out).
-Logica were bowled out in reply for 78 runs.

-Result: {result}

 ## The Min Innings